Fastest Ironman Time: Top 10 Records Plus The Physiology Ceiling That Caps Sub-8

 For example, the courses must be officially measured and cannot have a certain net drop in elevation that exceeds a certain number of feet from the start to the finish, the finish and start can only be a certain distance apart, drug testing is required, and there can only be a certain tailwind speed.

-With that said, there’s still merit in tracking the fastest Ironman times, as it’s always awe-inspiring to track the best Ironman performances and see how they progress over time and how you stack up.
+That said, there is still merit in tracking the fastest Ironman times, as it’s always awe-inspiring to track the best Ironman performances and see how they progress over time and how you stack up.

 A swimmer running out of the water.